nigelperks/BasicAssembler/README.md

     bdis test.com   -- disassemble COM file

+      -i            -- interactive mode
       -s            -- show assembly source only, not offsets or machine code

+Interactive disassembly allows user-controlled interleaving of disassembly and hex dump, to view code and data in a COM file.
+Enter '?' in interactive mode for help; d = dump, s = disassemble.

 ### EXE tool